History of AI in the Life Sciences

 Genomic foundation models.
 Evo (Arc Institute, 2024) and related models train on whole-genome sequences with a next-token-style objective, producing representations that transfer to regulatory annotation, variant-effect prediction, and generative design of sub-genomic elements.
 The scaling laws look qualitatively similar to those in language modelling, though the question of whether genomic-scale generation is biologically meaningful in the same way text generation is meaningful remains open.

 Single-cell foundation models.
 Geneformer (Theodoris et al., 2023), scGPT, and scFoundation are pre-trained on tens of millions of single-cell transcriptomes.
 They transfer to cell-type annotation, perturbation prediction, and trajectory inference.
-The cellular-systems chapter of this handbook treats their evaluation in detail; the short version is that they are clearly useful but the evidence that they exceed strong task-specific baselines is mixed.
+The cells, tissues, and systems biology chapters of this handbook treat their evaluation in detail; the short version is that they are clearly useful but the evidence that they exceed strong task-specific baselines is mixed.

 Multimodal models.
 Boltz-2 (MIT, 2024-2025), AlphaFold 3, and Chai-1 increasingly combine structural, sequence, and chemical inputs in a single model.
-The trend line is toward biology-wide foundation models that handle sequence, structure, interaction, and modification in a unified representation.
+The current direction is toward biology-wide foundation models that handle sequence, structure, interaction, and modification in a unified representation.

-The era is genuinely young: the term “biology foundation model” became routine in 2022-2023.
+The field is young: the term “biology foundation model” became routine in 2022-2023.
 Whether scaling will continue to deliver, whether emergent biological reasoning will appear in larger models, and whether the right pre-training objective for biology is the language-model objective at all are all open questions.
-The current evidence is encouraging but not conclusive.
+The evidence is not yet conclusive.

 What Fifty Years of History Tells Us